 Many schools offer online doctorate degrees in supply chain management, so choose a program that meets your needs.

 You should also expect to take a series of courses in research design and methods.
-If you pursue a PhD in supply chain management, you must conduct original research in preparation for writing and defending a dissertation.
-If you instead pursue a doctorate of business administration (DBA), you may only need to complete a capstone project, which allows you to apply your learning to a practical business challenge.
+If you pursue a Ph.D. in supply chain management, you must first conduct original research and then write and defend your dissertation.
+If you instead pursue a doctorate of business administration (DBA), you may only need to complete a capstone project; this allows you to apply your learning to a practical business challenge.

-Students planning to work in academia should consider earning their PhD, whereas students interested in management and leadership roles may prefer to earn a DBA.
-Most students graduate from PhD programs in four to seven years, though DBA students often earn their degree in as few as three years.
+Students planning to work in academia should consider earning their Ph.D., whereas students interested in management and leadership roles may prefer to earn a DBA.
+Most students graduate from Ph.D. programs in four to seven years, while DBA students often earn their degree in as few as three years.

 What Else Can I Expect From an Online Supply Chain & Logistics Doctorate Program?

-Students in both PhD and DBA supply chain and logistics programs explore similar subjects, such as advanced mathematics, quality management, and organizational theory.
+Students in both Ph.D. and DBA supply chain and logistics programs explore similar subjects, such as advanced mathematics, quality management and organizational theory.
 However, the exact nature of your course of study depends largely on the program you choose.
-For example, some programs require their students to participate in a field experience, while others feature exclusively online coursework.
+For example, some programs require their students to participate in a field experience, while other programs feature exclusively online coursework.